CardioPy/CardioPy/README.md

 TBD

 ## Roadmap
 The authors plan for the next version of CardioPy to include automatic parameter detection.
 This would include upshift, moving window and smoothing window suggestions for optimal peak detection.
+Future versions aim to implement a graphical user interface, as well as support for additional commonly used data formats.